himg90/omscs-notes/content/readings/memcache.md

 ![image-20211015080639164](/images/cs7210/geo_distributed_datastores/image-20211015080639164.png)

+### Characteristics of Cache

+1. LRU cache
+2. Non-authoritative.
+3. Can crash and recover without affecting durability of data.

 ### Challenges

 1. Keeping database and cache in sync
 2. Protected database from cache failure.
 If for some reason, cache fails and the entire read traffic falls on the database, it will not be able to keep up.